 More than 80% of people with serious mental illnesses are overweight or obese - a major factor that helps lead to a death rate 3 times that of the overall population.
 Factors that contribute to obesity include unhealthy eating habits and lack of physical activity.
-Medications to help control mental illness symptoms can increase appetite and lead to weight gain.
 Adding to these challenges, people with serious mental illnesses may have impairments in memory and mental processes that make it more difficult for them to learn and adopt new weight loss behaviors such as counting calories.